Sweet Deal: Onions provide big capability

 GROWING CATEGORY

 Because candy onions possess shorter shelf lives than storage onions, stores can leverage sweet onions’ popularity by highlighting the “clean” component, says Rene Hardwick, director of public and enterprise family members for the National Onion Association (NOA), Greeley, CO.
 “We suppose all onions are super for retail sales.
 Sweet, or spring clean onions, as they’re also referred to as adding one more detail to the 12 months-round offerings.”
-Hardwick recommends displaying sweet onions with springtime recipes or presenting how-to movies from QR codes on the recipes, which may be displayed with the onions.
+Hardwick recommends displaying sweet onions with springtime recipes or presenting how-to movies from QR codes on the recipes, which may be shown with the onions.

 Share